i-oles/currency-api/README.md

 ### GET /exchange

-Wylicza wartosć wymiany jednej waluty na druga.
+Calculates the exchange value from one cryptocurrency to another.

-Endpoint wymaga trzech parametrów:
+This endpoint requires three parameters:

-- `from` - waluta krypto, którą chcemy wymienić
+- `from` - the cryptocurrency we want to exchange
-- `to` - waluta krypto, która chcemy otrzymać
+- `to` - the cryptocurrency we want to receive
-- `amount` - kwotę krypto jaką chcemy wymienić.
+- `amount` - the amount of cryptocurrency to exchange

-Dane są zwracane na podstawie poniższej tabeli.
+The data is returned based on the table below.
-Kolumna decimal placec okresla dokladnosc po przecinku z jaka bedzie zwrocona dana waluta.
+The "Decimal places" column defines the precision to which the result is returned.
-W przypadku błędu aplikacja zwraca puste body i statusCode 400.
+In case of an error, the application returns an empty body and a status code 400.

 | CryptoCurrency | Decimal places | Rate (to USD) |
 | ----------- | ----------- | ----------- |